voxpupuli/puppet-openldap/README.md

 ```

 ####Note #2:
-  The parameter `islast` is used for purging remaining entries
-  So if you got in your ldap:
+  The parameter `islast` is used for purging remaining entries.
+Only one `islast` is allowed per suffix.
+If you got in your ldap:
 ```
  olcAccess: {0}to ...
  olcAccess: {1}to ...